rhelmer/update-client/README.md

 ## Getting started

 Run an application server.
-The supported [Application Update server](https://github.com/rhelmer/update-server#readme) is recommended, but any server that implements the [update protocol](https://github.com/rhelmer/update-server#protocol) will work.
+The supported [Update server](https://github.com/rhelmer/update-server#readme) is recommended, but any server that implements the [update protocol](https://github.com/rhelmer/update-server#protocol) will work.

 ### Build and run.